maxWN/angular-electron-utility/README.md

 ## Purpose

 The overall purpose of this project is to create a small, dynamic, multi-purpose, cross-platform desktop app.
-This app merely demonstrates knowledge of electron.js, angular.js, and node.js while providing a wide array of useful functionality.
+This app merely demonstrates knowledge of the Electron framework, Angular framework, and node.js while providing a wide array of useful functionality.